Eastern's Main Campus

 Kinesiology Lab: Capabilities include exercise science laboratory facilities

 Eastern University’s picturesque campus is the perfect place for college students to live and study, with on-campus residence halls, the Warner library, multiple study rooms, the recently renovated McInnis Learning Center, and state-of-the-art classrooms.
 The Warner Memorial Library provides students with access to 65,000 periodical titles in paper and electronic format, 870,000+ microform items, and over 60,000 full text ejournals, including the most current and popular biology journals and resources.
+A 11:1 student-professor ratio means plenty of personal attention and mentoring for every student.
 The Biology Department is located in the center of campus in McInnis Hall.

 Quick Campus Links